Wyon Stansfeld, M.Soc.Sci, CQSW, MBACP.

 Coping with illness

-I offer a first session for expenses only (£15) – so you can see if you want to work with me and I can assess whether I think I can help you.
-If we both agree to proceed, then normally I would suggest 6 sessions followed by a review.
+I offer a free first session – so you can see if you want to work with me and I can assess whether I think I can help you.

 After the first session my rate is £50 per hour (£70 for couples and evening work), with a few concessions, subject to availability, for people on benefits or low income.